AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Succeeds if the characters is null or a valid character from the ASCII table i.e. from value 32 (i.e. space) to 126 (i.e. '~'); otherwise, it throws an exception.

-   .. py:method:: Config.setFileRules(self: PyOpenColorIO.Config, fileRules: OpenColorIO_v2_0rc1::FileRules) -> None
+   .. py:method:: Config.setFileRules(self: PyOpenColorIO.Config, fileRules: PyOpenColorIO.FileRules) -> None
       :module: PyOpenColorIO

       Set file rules.